-Throughout the discrimination complaint procedures, the center (school) shall make reasonable accommodations for identified physical and intellectual impairments that constitute disabilities for all parties, and address barriers being experienced by disadvantaged students such as English learners and homeless students, consistent with the requirements of federal and state laws and regulations and Joint Operating Committee policy.
+Throughout the discrimination complaint procedures, the center shall make reasonable accommodations for identified physical and intellectual impairments that constitute disabilities for all parties, consistent with the requirements of federal and state laws and regulations and Joint Operating Committee policy.
 (Pol.
-103.1, 113, 138, 251, 832, 906)
+103.1, 104, 113, 832, 906)